ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/range-selection/index.md

 When you have more than one row selected in a range, pressing keys <kbd>Ctrl</kbd>+<kbd>D</kbd> will copy the top row values to all other rows in the selected range.

-The Value Formatter and Value Parser can be used whilst copying the range by setting the [Use Value Formatter For Export](/value-formatters/#use-value-formatter-for-export) and [Use Value Parser for Import](/value-parsers/#use-value-parser-for-import) properties.
+By default, the Value Formatter and Value Parser will be used whilst copying the range via the [Use Value Formatter For Export](/value-formatters/#use-value-formatter-for-export) and [Use Value Parser for Import](/value-parsers/#use-value-parser-for-import) features.

 ## Delete Range